 I feel like this is one of those games that can’t be very successful, but very much deserves to be.
 A bullet-hell typing game sounds like the worst thing, even after having tested it, and it’s very difficult to play this one for any more that an hour or so before I start feeling psychologically dead inside.
 With that said, anyone who enjoys a challenge with their hyper-polished, demanding but fair indie title should definitely give it a go.
 From its surface to its depths, The Textorcist is something special - I do probably need a little communal wine after enduring it though.

-The Textorcist: The Story of Ray Bibbia (Reviewed on Steam)
+The Textorcist: The Story of Ray Bibbia (Reviewed on Windows)

 Excellent.
 Look out for this one.